HIVpositiveVoices/.github/profile/README.md

 ### Contact: HIVpositiveVoices+substack@simplelogin.com.

-### Help us spread the show
+### Help us spread word of the show

-Please post this flyer in your Peace Corps Provincial House or share with your CAT crew or country admin staff.
+PCVs, please post this flyer in your Peace Corps Provincial House or share with your CAT crew or country admin staff.

 [.PDF (A4)](https://drive.google.com/file/d/1xAASSQ7lU2G96pJlaUJdDZ6aEdsxuJ4P/view?usp=sharing)

 Thank you.

-Consider subscribing to both your local language feed and the general English feed, as the English feed will have every episode available for translation.
+Consider subscribing to both your local language feed and the general [English feed](https://hivpositivevoices.substack.com/s/english), as the English feed will have every episode available for translation.
 Pending translation availability, local language feeds may experience delays in featuring every episode.